-Any implementation of any conformant FTAM configuration shall be able to receive and meaningfully process all mandatory parameters for all functional units supported as well as the diagnostic parameter within at least the minimum ranges of values given in Table 6.6.
+Any implementation of any conformant FTAM configuration shall be able to receive and meaningfully process all mandatory parameters for all functional units supported as well as the <diagnostic> parameter within at least the minimum ranges of values given in Table 6.6.
 A conforming implementation may support a wider range of values for any parameter.

+Parame ter Minimum Range

+general diagnostic action result (Diagnostic parameter values) Tables 44, 45 and 46 which correspond directly to mandatory parameters.

+state result All values.

+F_INITIALIZE

+functional units 'read' (for initiator/receivers and responder/senders) and 'grouping' or

+presentation context management all others 'write' (for initiator/senders and responder/receivers) and 'grouping' 'Not required.'
+As specified in sections 6.17.4 and

+6.17.5 above.

+F_SELECT

-Parameter Minimum Range diagnostic (Diagnostic parameter values) Tables 44, 45 and 46 which correspond directly to mandatory parameters.
-All values.
-All values.
-F_INITIALIZE functional units 1 responder/senders) and grouping or presentation context management 2 all others F_SELECT attributes Only filename is used with a minimum supportable length of 8 characters.
-Any other attribute supported for other services must have minimum supported lengths as in ISO 8571-2 clause 15 (Minimum attribute ranges) Table 2. requested access "read" for initiator receivers "read" for responder senders "replace" for initiator senders "replace" for responder receivers F_OPEN processing mode e "read" for initiator receivers "read" for responder senders "replace" for initiator senders "replace" for responder receivers contents typ e "FTAM-3"
+attributes Only <filename> is used with a minimum supportable length of 8 characters.
+Any other attribute supported for other services must have minimum supported lengths as in ISO 8571-2 clause 15</filename>

+(Minimum attribute ranges) Table 2.

+requested access 'read' for initiator/receivers 'read' for responder/senders 'replace' for initiator/senders 'replace' for responder/receivers